 Frequently Asked questions

-Yes and No. While I wouldn’t recommend you make a starter from bread dough (days 1-7), you can feed your established sourdough starter bread flour.
+Yes and No. While I wouldn’t recommend you make a starter from bread flour (days 1-7), you can feed your established sourdough starter bread flour.

 Well, your sourdough starter could smell fruity or sour, or like rotten fruit, smelly gym socks, beer, or nail polish remover.
 A newly fed starter should smell mild.
 A very hungry sourdough starter might smell like nail polish remover.

 Absolutely!
 Just be sure to use unbleached, all purpose flour.

 For a starter, see my troubleshooting tips below.
 If it’s a recipe where the dough hasn’t risen, keep it covered and let it rise at 75 degrees (if possible) longer.
-During the winter, my overnight bulk rise can take 10-12 hours because the room temperature is only 65 degrees.
+My overnight bulk rise can take 10-12 hours during the winter because the room temperature is only 68 degrees.

 Initially, we will have to discard half of our starter in order to keep it a manageable size.
-Just for the first week.
 I know from personal experience that it’s hard to discard half of your starter, but it is a necessary step.
+Do not use the discard for the first 5 days.

-See how to store sourdough starter, how to increase your starter and troubleshooting tips below.
+See how to store sourdough starter, increase your starter size, and get troubleshooting tips below.

 Quick Sourdough Starter Recipe Guide